 - Pack lightweight cartons together if possible.

-Minimise pallet size and avoid them altogether on small shipments, especially for air freight.
+- Minimize and avoid cartons altogether on small shipments, especially for air freight.
 Their dimensions will balloon dimensions and therefore chargeable weight.

-Express freight customers may also consider, negotiating your dim factor (if you are a regular customer) or using couriers that don’t use dimensional weight.
+- Express freight customers may also consider negotiating the dim factor (this is especially relevant for regular customers) or using couriers that don’t use dimensional weight.

 Volumetric Weight Calculation for Air Freight

 The 1:6000 vol ratio, 6000 ccm/kg, 166 cu in/lb, 366 cu in/kg is common for IATA shipments.
 Air freight volume is usually rounded up to the next full or half-kilogram.
 Use our air freight chargeable weight calculator to get your estimate.